 ‘The Outlaw Torn'

-‘The Outlaw Torn’ many be the only ‘Load’ offering to make our lost of the Top 10 Jason Newsted Metallica Songs, but it’s a ten-minute doozy, at that — complete with a dominant bass presence until the instrument rises to prominence for a long spell halfway through.
-Additionally, one can hear frequent shards of squalling bass distortion (reminiscent of Burton’s pioneering efforts, years earlier) sprinkled here and there, to great effect, throughout the epic number.
+‘The Outlaw Torn’ may be the only ‘Load’ offering to make our list of the Top 10 Jason Newsted Metallica Songs, but it’s a 10-minute doozy, complete with a dominant bass presence until the instrument rises to prominence for a long spell halfway through.
+Additionally, one can hear frequent shards of squalling bass distortion (reminiscent of Burton’s pioneering efforts) sprinkled here and there, to great effect, throughout the epic number.

 'My Friend of Misery’

-But Newsted did of course pen a few more songs in collaboration with the almost-impenetrable Hetfield/Ulrich coalition, and the “Black Album’s” semi-final offering, ‘My Friend of Misery,’ feels like a perfect capper to our list of Top 10 Jason Newsted Metallica Songs.
-After all, not only is it a great song, but one clearly built around Newsted’s distinctive bass line, which, thanks to the oversight of Producer Bob Rock, can be heard loud and clear, leaving no doubt as to its being the song’s driving force.
+But Newsted did, of course, pen a few more songs in collaboration with the almost-impenetrable Hetfield/Ulrich coalition, and the 'Black Album’'s semi-final offering, ‘My Friend of Misery,’ feels like a perfect capper to our list of Top 10 Jason Newsted Metallica Songs.
+After all, not only is it a great song, but one clearly built around Newsted’s distinctive bass line, which, thanks to the oversight of Bob Rock, can be heard loud and clear, leaving no doubt as to its being the song’s driving force.
 Yes, Jason Newsted’s tenure with Metallica would unfortunately end amid much misery, but at least during the span of this prophetic song, misery never sounded so sweet.